 Division of Air Quality

 The Division of Air Quality consists of programs responsible for protecting the State's air quality resources and for ensuring the control of radiation.
-Staff scientists, engineers, technicians, and meteorologists also provide technical assistance during environmental matters and emergency response efforts.
+Staff scientists, engineers, and technicians also provide technical assistance during environmental matters and emergency response efforts.

 The Outdoor Air Quality Program is responsible for protecting and fostering the State's air quality resources.
 This program promotes clean air activities and initiates enforcement actions to correct air pollution problems.